-Hammons Solicitors take pride in providing a Personal and Professional service.
+Hammons Solicitors takes pride in providing a personal and professional service.

-We have always provided a high level of service dedicated to suit the needs of our Clients.
+Our ethos is to always provide a high level of service dedicated to suit the needs of our clients.

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we provided then you should inform us immediately, so that we can do our best to resolve the problem.